abdelhai95/DSA_Practice/EasyProblems/validParenthesis/README.md

 ## Other Solutions
 - **[Solution 1](https://leetcode.com/problems/valid-parentheses/solutions/4120796/beats-100-o-n-solution-with-100-acceptance-rate-with-easy-and-detailed-explanation/):**\
-The idea is similar to my approach without but more efficient.
+The idea is similar to my approach without include method but more efficient.

 ## Follow me
 Let's connect to share knowledge and journey 🚀